 Motley Fool offers free and premium research content for US stocks and ETFs.
 They publish several free articles daily about specific companies and investment themes.

-The free content is a good starting point; however, you will need to upgrade to Motley Fool Stock Advisor ($99 for the first year and then $199/year) to receive hands-on investment ideas.
+The free content is a good starting point; however, you will need to upgrade to Motley Fool Stock Advisor (55% off the first year so it’s only $89 for the first year and then $199/year) to receive hands-on investment ideas.
 This service provides two stock picks each month with a detailed write-up.
 You also receive weekly updates about the best active recommendations to buy now from the model portfolio.